microsoft/vscode-docs/docs/getstarted/settings.md

   // Configure file associations to languages (e.g. "*.extension": "html").
 These have precedence over the default associations of the languages installed.
   "files.associations": {},

   // The default character set encoding to use when reading and writing files.
+This setting can be configured per language too.
   "files.encoding": "utf8",

-  // When enabled, will attempt to guess the character set encoding when opening files "files.autoGuessEncoding": false,
+  // When enabled, will attempt to guess the character set encoding when opening files.
+This setting can be configured per language too.
+  "files.autoGuessEncoding": false,

   // The default end of line character.
 Use \n for LF and \r\n for CRLF.